stephensong/AssemblyScript/README.md

 * **Infinityf**: `float`<br />
   Positive infinity as a 32-bit float.

-By default (i.e. if the `--nolib` option isn't set), standard memory management routines based on [dlmalloc](http://g.oswego.edu/dl/html/malloc.html) and [musl](http://www.musl-libc.org/) will be linked statically and exported to the embedder:
+By default (i.e. if `--no-malloc` isn't specified), standard memory management routines based on [dlmalloc](http://g.oswego.edu/dl/html/malloc.html) and [musl](http://www.musl-libc.org/) will be linked statically and exported to the embedder:

 * **malloc**(size: `uintptr`): `uintptr`<br />
   Allocates a chunk of memory of the specified size and returns a pointer to it.